nickoliuzzz/url-shorter/README.md

 Now on all envs except production used UrlCheckerLocal that only mock checking url

+Also it would be better to separate frontend and backend in a more clear way.

 **Dump of database is in file backup.sql in root of project.**

 For backend side there are a lot of improvements that could be added.